 This fund is organized in partnership with Project Homeless Connect, San Francisco District 6, and HandUp.

-I'm raising money for household and kitchen items so I can live more comfortably.
+I'm raising money for basic needs so I can maintain my housing.